noahstalnaker/MISTWeatherAssignment2/README.md

 # Generative AI Notice

-ChatGPT was used in this website.
+ChatGPT was used to help build this website.
 Its uses were:
 * Used to restructure HTML code to be more organized
 * Used to gernerate cards for the dividers/content on the Today and Future pages
 * Used to generate CSS to animate text and properly align various aspects throughout the website